Click on the PLUS symbol next to the FAQ in the list below.

 Find the Risk Assessment Forms here.

-You may have heard about the General Data Protection Regulations (GDPR) which have been introduced through British Government legislation.
-This legislation focuses on the protection of individuals with regard to storing and sharing personal information.
-This, of course, includes Stubbington U3AStubbington U3A are committed to complying with data protection law and following good practice with regards to personal information.
+Personal and confidential data is protected by law in the UK under the General Data Protection Regulations (GDPR).
+The legislation focuses on the protection of individuals with regard to storing and sharing personal information.
+This, of course, includes Stubbington U3A.

 Stubbington U3A are committed to complying with data protection law and following good practice with regards to personal information.